Which Way To Upgrade Magento 2 Would You Choose?

 Step 4.
 Click Save config and then System Upgrades.

 Step 1.
-First, to download the required version, go to the official Magento website.
-Put downloaded files to the Magento 2 root folder and unzip the package.
+First, go to the official Magento website to download the required version.
+Put the downloaded files to the Magento 2 root folder and unzip the package.

 Step 2.
 If Magento asks to replace existing files, click ‘Yes’.